DOCUMENT / CAPABILITY STATEMENT

 Repair-forward.
 Governed claims.
 Documentation as deliverable.
 Constraint-first design.

-Keystone 25 / modular carry platform / REV A03 Sentinel HMD-1 / head-mounted compute and HUD / REV B01 Programme 03 / open for collaboration
+Keystone 25 / modular carry platform / REV A03 Sentinel HMD-1 / head-mounted compute and HUD / REV B01 Program 03 / open for collaboration

 Conversational.
 Four channels: technical, partnership, press, general.
 Evaluation cohorts open as programmes mature.